 AMERICAN SWISS FOUNDATION ANNOUNCES THE 2023 CLASS OF YOUNG LEADERS

-NEW YORK, NY, UNITED STATES, November 14, 2023 /EINPresswire.com/ -- The American Swiss Foundation is proud to announce the Young Leaders Class of 2023.
+ZURICH, SWITZERLAND, November 19, 2023 /EINPresswire.com/ -- The American Swiss Foundation is proud to announce the Young Leaders Class of 2023.
 Created in 1990 by Ambassador Faith Whittlesey, the Foundation’s Young Leaders Conference is a leadership program that connects and engages young Swiss and American leaders across sectors of business, government, education, healthcare, technology, innovation and more.

 This week, the American and Swiss Young Leaders are gathering in Rüschlikon, Zurich, hosted by Swiss Re with international travel sponsored by Swiss International Air Lines Ltd., for an intensive seven-day program to learn, to generate dialogue on leadership, and to strengthen U.S.-Swiss relations.
 The Conference provides an opportunity for Young Leaders to make meaningful connections, engage in discussion, and grow their understanding and commitment to the friendship between the two Sister republics.
 This historic friendship reaches back over two centuries to the time when Switzerland and the United States were called the “Sister Republics”, with shared democratic values, including liberty, the rule of law, and free enterprise.
 The Young Leaders will meet top executives and government leaders with visits including Swiss Re Headquarters, Swiss Parliament in Bern, Google Cloud Offices, On Headquarters, ETH Zurich, and Pilatus Aircraft Ltd.